GluuFederation/docs-ce-prod/docs/source/user-management/idm-sync.md

 - The operation returns a set of entries matching the search criteria.
 Each entry consists of a dictionary (key/value pairs), where keys are attribute names (as stored in Gluu database), and every value is an array of actual values for such attribute.
 In addition to the entries, the size of the result set is returned as well as the timestamp of the most recently updated entry in the set.

 !!!
 Warning
-    The computation of results is based on attribute `updatedAt`.
-If entries are ever modified manually (e.g. by using ldap commands), these updates will not be accounted for by the service.
+    The computation of results is based on attributes `updatedAt` and `oxCreationTimestamp`.
+This covers several sources of data manipulation (eg. SCIM, oxTrust UI, and custom scripts).
+If entries are ever modified manually (e.g. by using ldap commands) or by external apps, these updates will not be accounted by the service.

 ## Example